Current/Previous Research Projects

-Assessment of the environmental performance of a newly developed technology of Dimethyl Carbonate (DMC) production; a Direct synthesis from CO2 and Methanol over CeO2 with 2-Cyanopyridine: Process development, simulation, optimization, and environmental impact assessment.
-(A member of a research group at the Chemical Systems Engineering Laboratory, Tohoku University, Japan) (Current project/2019-2020).
+Process development, optimization, and assessment of GHG emissions of a newly developed technology of Dimethyl Carbonate (DMC) production; a Direct synthesis from CO2 and Methanol over CeO2 with 2-Cyanopyridine.

-A chemical synthesis project that aims to develop new technology in the field of chemical engineering.
-It seeks to reduce CO2 emissions through the conversion of Dimethyl Carbonate from CO2 by utilizing captured CO2 emissions and converting them to useful chemical products in the form of DMC.
-My contribution to the project include (1) model and simulate the chemical processes, (2) assess and evaluate the environmental impacts of the technology, (3) chemical process optimization, (4) identify the environmental hotspots of the new technology (5) evaluate the Japan Electricity Grid Mix as a source of energy from both renewable and non-renewable energy resources for power supply to the technology, and (6) perform what-if analyses.
+A chemical synthesis project that aims to advance the developelopment of new technology in the field of chemical s.
+It seeks synthesis to reduce CO2 emissions through the conversion of Dimethyl Carbonate (DMC) from CO2 by utilizing captured CO2 emissions and converting them to useful chemical products in the form of DMC as well to reduce energy consumption.
+My contribution to the project include (1) model and simulate the chemical processes, (2) chemical process optimization, (3) evaluate GHG emissions with a comparison with other industrialized DMC routes and identify the environmental hotspots of GHG emissions of the studied route (4) evaluate the environmental impacts of Japan Electricity Grid Mix as a source of energy from both renewable and non-renewable energy resources for power supply to the technology, and (5) filling data gaps.

 Resource Efficiency and Circular Economy